Joseph Alpass

 He was also contested the Thornbury Rural District Council election in 1904 for the Hinton Ward but did not get elected but was a member of Berkeley Parish Council.
 He had also been a supporter of Mr A T Price when he was nominated to stand for the County Council in 1904 but had lost to Mr Legge.

 At the 1922 general election, Alpass was an unsuccessful candidate in the Thornbury constituency in Gloucestershire.
 He was beaten again at the 1924 general election in Cirencester and Tewkesbury, where the Conservative candidate won 72% of the votes.

 At the next general election, in 1929, he was elected as Member of Parliament (MP) for Bristol Central.
 He was defeated at the 1931 general election, and did not stand for Parliament again until the 1945 general election, when he was elected as MP for Thornbury.
 He served only one term, until the constituency was abolished in boundary changes for the 1950 general election.

 Family history

 He was born on 2 February 1873 at Clifton, Bristol, but from the time of the 1881 census until at least 1920 he lived in Berkeley where his mother and father ran a grocer's shop in which he worked along with his brother and sister.

 After the First World War he is recorded as an auctioneer living in Berkeley but also appears to have done business in the Thornbury area.

 He married Louisa Anne Taylor Neale, daughter of a Berkeley farmer, on 13 September 1905.

-He appears in a newspaper report of a Electoral Registration Court where the revising barrister removed his name from the list stating "It is one of the worst faggots that has come under my experience."
+He appears in a newspaper report of an Electoral Registration Court where the revising barrister removed his name from the list stating "It is one of the worst faggots that has come under my experience."
 This refers to registering for a vote using a loophole in the legislation.
 His evidence was a lease of the land to his father.